What is DCA?

 His preliminary research was published in the January 2007 issue of Cancer Cell, (you can link to the PDF with the link provided below) which indicated that rats given DCA-enhanced water experienced much slower tumor growth than rats that were not given this type of water.
 The “Cancer Cell” study found that dichloroacetate effectively kills brain, breast and lung cancer cells.
 Furthermore, breast cancer cells did not spread as much in the rats that were given this substance, and mild to moderate invasive endometrial cancer cells were more prone to die off when exposed to the dichloroacetate.

 These results received extensive media attention, beginning with an article in New Scientist titled “Cheap, ‘safe’ drug kills most cancers.”
 Subsequently, the American Cancer Society and other medical organizations began receiving a large volume of public interest and questions regarding DCA.
 Clinical trials are ongoing in the USA and Canada.

 Several publications demonstrate that DCA works in a variety of cancers.
 These include human studies / case reports and lab studies (rat and in vitro).
-The cancer types studied so far are: colon, breast, prostate, ovarian, brain (neuroblastoma), brain (glioblastoma), lung (carcinoid), uterus (cervix), uterus (endometrial), lymphoma (non-Hodgkin’s), and cancer of unknown primary.
+The cancer types studied so far are: colon, breast, prostate, ovarian, brain (neuroblastoma), brain (glioblastoma), lung (carcinoid), cervix, uterus (endometrial), lymphoma (non-Hodgkin’s), and cancers of unknown primary.

 How to obtain DCA